The Obstruction of the Vedic Waters & the Fixed Water Sign Scorpio ⁓ Part Four ⁓ The Vedic Sense & Geometry of the Water Sign Hieroglyphs

 The heaven's wide vessel is your own on the flood's shore your [the Ashvins’] chariot waits.
 Drops, with the hymn, have been prepared.… [T]he drops are in the heaven; the wealth is at the waters' place: Where will ye manifest your form?
 Light came to lighten up the branch, the Sun appeared as it were gold: And with its tongue shone forth the dark.
 The path of sacrifice was made to travel to the farther goal: The road of heaven was manifest.” – Rig Veda 1.46.8-11 excerpts, tr.
 RTH Griffith

 The Sacred Geometry of the Scorpio and Sagittarius Hieroglyphs (Lori Tompkins)The zodiacal and geometric sense of Agni’s movement to the Kumbha (=Vessel, Vat, etc.), as discussed above, must be known in order to fully see and understand the significance of the Scorpio hieroglyph.
 Its arrow-head tail is typically seen and understood as the poisonous stinger-tail of the Scorpion insect.
 This is one side of the zodiacal story, representing the poisonous obstructions and afflictions of Ignorance that are the “curse” of the 8th sign of the Zodiac.
-The other side of the story is that the Scorpio hieroglyph’s arrow tail contains in itself, and is a precursor of the arrow of the 9th sign of Sagittarius which is simultaneously the weapon of the Vedic Hero-Sage (=conquering Son) and a symbol of his inevitable rise out of “the Void” of the 4.5 Point of the circle of 9, and out of the darkness of the mental, mortal consciousness.
+The other side of the story is that the arrow-tail of the Scorpio hieroglyph is a precursor of the arrow of the 9th sign of Sagittarius which is simultaneously the weapon of the Vedic Hero-Sage (=conquering Son) and a symbol of his inevitable rise out of “the Void” of the 4.5 Point of the circle of 9, and out of the darkness of the mental, mortal consciousness.

 In astrological lore, the Eagle is known as the “bright side” or mature expression of Scorpio, symbolizing a liberation from Ignorance and Darkness.
 In my reading of the Vedas, Agni as Soma Pavamana flies to Kumbha/Aquarius from the fulcrum point of 0° Sagittarius like a golden bird or Eagle into the Swar realm or the fourth quadrant of the Zodiac – the realm of the Immortals.
 This flight of the Vedic Eagle (sometimes translated as a falcon or hawk) is entirely equivalent to the speedy flight or gallop of the conquering Horse-Sage, and both signify Agni's (Soma Pavamana's) purifying and quick movement of consciousness, from his third seat, into the realm of Satchitananda (Truth-Consciousness-Bliss).